CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/Injury.md

 ## Medium Injury

--2 dice to all dice checks and must be treated relatively soon, otherwise further penalties may apply such as infection.
+-2 dice to all dice checks and must be treated relatively soon otherwise further penalties may apply such as infection.

 ## Serious Injury